nomisRev/kotlin-kafka/README.md

 These operators should be implemented low-level, so they can guarantee correct cancellation support, and high optimised runtimes.

 ## Goals
+ - Lean Core library built on top of Kotlin Std & KotlinX Coroutines (possible extensions with Arrow in additional module)
  - Extensions to easily operate over the Kafka SDK with KotlinX Coroutines and `suspend`.
  - Flow based operators, so you can easily compose KotlinX Flow based Kafka programs
  - example for testing Kafka with Test Containers in Kotlin.